What kind of technology is available in the Children's Department?

 The Waukesha Public Library invites you to bring your class or children's group to visit the Library so that they can become familiar with the services and resources that we offer.

-The second floor children's area was officially opened in March 2010.
+The second floor Children's Department was officially opened in March 2010.
 This beautiful setting for children and parents includes sun splashed window seats, updated computer clusters for educational games and student research, and 321 Alphabet Square, an interactive play space designed for youngest children to develop pre-reading skills.

-Children's groups and classes sixth grade and younger may schedule their visits with the Manager of Children's Services: 262 524-3692
+Children's groups and classes sixth grade and younger may schedule their visits with the Head of Children's Services: 262 524-3692

 Depending on time available and age of the audience, tours in the children's department may include some combination of the following: